 The GRC Committee constitutes a subset of the Board of Directors and is appointed by the Board to assist in monitoring the governance structures of Kinnevik’s investee companies, Kinnevik’s risk management process and compliance with laws, regulations and codes of conduct.

-Kinnevik’s Board is responsible for internal control in accordance with the Swedish Companies Act (Swedish: Aktiebolagslagen) and with the Swedish Corporate Governance Code.
+Kinnevik’s Board is responsible for internal control in accordance with the Swedish Companies Act (Swe.
+Aktiebolagslagen) and the Swedish Corporate Governance Code.
 Kinnevik’s risk framework is outlined in the Risk Management Policy.
-Kinnevik’s management has established a Risk Committee that meets at least once every quarter to review key risks, developments since the previous meeting and the efficiency of mitigating actions.
+Kinnevik’s management has established a Risk Committee that meets at least once every quarter to review key risks, developments since the previous meeting and the efficiency of any mitigating actions.
 The work of the Risk Committee is presented to the GRC Committee and the Audit Committee on a periodic basis.

 Sustainability due diligence for new investments

 Sustainability and GRC is a separate due diligence work stream for all of Kinnevik’s new investments in private companies.
 All potential new investments are evaluated in terms of their sustainability performance and structures, and the key risks are identified.
 We use the GRC Standards as a basis for such sustainability due diligence, which is conducted through discussions and interviews with the company’s management team.
 The sustainability due diligence includes, among other aspects, human rights screening and a cor-ruption risk assessment.
 In instances where potential investments do not adhere to relevant standards, or are not considered to be susceptible to the required improvements, Kinnevik refrains from the investment.
 The sustainability due diligence is performed by the GRC function with support from relevant members of the investment team and, where necessary, external advisers.